Shcoobz/advancedJS_ping-pong/README.md

 ---

-_Note: This document provides an overview of react_Ping Pong.
+_Note: This document provides an overview of advancedJS_Ping Pong.
 For detailed instructions and more information, please refer to the source code documentation._

 _This project is a conversion from an earlier version built with vanilla JavaScript and HTML, available [here](https://github.com/Shcoobz/basicJS_ping-pong/).
 This conversion integrates React to enhance UI reactivity and maintainability._